-Climate 50 is an annually published list of 50 mostly recognized investors, that spot companies ahead of the curve and make big, bold bets to help founders realize novel solutions that move us towards a more sustainable energy transition and planet.
-Started in 2020, where the global momentum around climate change was building towards a crescendo, we ought to not to forget and recognize the world’s most important venture capitalists contributing to this significant journey to net zero.
+Climate 50 is an annually published list of the top 50 most recognized Climate Tech investors.
+The 2022 list below represents the most impactful climate investors helping founders realize novel solutions that move us towards a more sustainable energy transition and planet.
+Started in 2020, where the global momentum around climate change is building towards a crescendo, we ought to not to forget and recognize the world’s most important venture capitalist contributing to this significant journey to net zero.

-In Climate 50 ranking, Venture Capital investors are ranked based on 10 distinct metrics.
-We have split the metrics into two separate groups: Direct and Indirect metrics.
+In the Climate 50 ranking, Venture Capital investors are ranked based on 8 distinct metrics.
+We have split the metrics into two separate groups; direct and indirect metrics.

 2. Affordable and clean energy (#7)